-For a variety of reasons you may begin a degree course but then find yourself wanting to change institution.
-We welcome applications from students wanting to transfer, but there are some things to consider before you apply:
+For a variety of reasons you may find yourself wanting to change institution.
+We welcome applications from students wanting to transfer to us, but there are some things to consider before you apply:

 - Notifying your current institution

 You may want to approach your personal tutor or central support services to discuss your situation and any implications of transferring;